houseofai/readyml/docs/index.md

 - `Monastery` with a confidence score of `38.63%`,
 - `Palace` with a confidence score of `21.18%`, or
 - `Patio` with a confidence score of `14.9%`,

+Once ReadyML is intalled, you can start to use all the available models.
+Check the [Models](models.md) section